WalletConnect/walletconnect-docs/docs/specs/servers/cast/cast-server-api.md

 `POST /register-webhook`

 ### Authentication
-Cast server expects `Authorization` header with project secret associated with the project id.
+Cast server expects an `Authorization` header in the form `Authorization: <project_secret>` with the project secret associated with a project id.

 Body: